numpy/numpy/doc/source/user/how-to-verify-bug.rst

 3. Confirm that the bug exists
 ******************************************************************************

-The reporter's claim for issue 16354 is simple enough: the wrong ``dtype`` is returned if one of the inputs of the method `numpy.polymul` is a zero array.
+The reporter's claim for issue 16354 is: the wrong ``dtype`` is returned if one of the inputs of the method `numpy.polymul` is a zero array.

 To verify the existence of the bug: